techiaith/model-tagiwr-spacy-cy/README.md

 pip install -U spacy
 ```

-2. Install the lang cy folder by following the instructions here: https://github.com/techiaith/spacy-lang-cy
+2. Install the lang cy from https://github.com/techiaith/spacy-lang-cy so that it is here: .env/lib/python3.x/site-packages/spacy/lang/cy
 3. Install the model on your computer and unzip it so that you have a 'model_tagio_spacy' folder.
 4. Create a Python file using the following code and run it: